Our Oceans, Seas and Coasts

 Challenges ahead: The need for scientific support

-A major challenge in the implementation of the Marine Directive is to attain the necessary scientific knowledge of the elements that define the state of the marine environment and a substantial need to develop additional scientific understanding to underpin the Decision and to secure a successful revision.
-For a number of criteria and indicators the need for further development and additional scientific information has been identified.
+A major challenge in the implementation of the Marine Directive is to attain the necessary scientific knowledge of the elements that define the state of the marine environment.
 Increasing scientific knowledge on the marine environment and its processes is required to adequately achieve the Directive's goal.

-This knowledge needs to the developed, in particular, through the EU Strategy for Marine and Maritime Research (COM (2008) 534)in the framework of the IMP.
+This knowledge is being developed, in particular through the EU Strategy for Marine and Maritime Research (COM (2008) 534) as part of the integrated maritime policy framework.